Roivant looks to quickly turn the page, starting with a Phase 3 win

 Relugolix is a smaller bet for Roivant, but it’s not insignificant.
 According to one study, 70 percent of white women, and between 80 and 90 percent of black women, will develop fibroids by age 50, and 90 percent of women who are diagnosed with them seek medical or surgical treatment of their fibroids within a year.
 (Many others don’t realize they have them.)

 The less invasive route is, of course, medicine.
 In fact, reloguolix is hoping to grab market share of a hormone therapy already in the market: Leuprorelin, a product that first received FDA approval in 1985 and is currently used in the treatment of hormone-responsive cancers like prostate cancer and breast cancer, as well as to treat estrogen-dependent conditions, including uterine fibroids and endometriosis.
 (It’s marketed under different brands by different companies.
-The German multinational conglomerate Bayer sells it as Viadur; The U.S. company Abbott Laboratories markets it as Lupor.)
+The German multinational conglomerate Bayer sells it as Viadur; the U.S. company Abbott Laboratories markets it as Lupor.)

 There is still work to do; the other Phase 3 studies for relugolix were kicked off fairly recently, meaning it could be until closer to 2019 before the drug receives approval — if it’s able to win approval at all.
 In the meantime, another biopharma giant, AbbVie, is developing a competing drug called elagolix, so the race is on.

-In the meantime, Ramaswamy, who worked formerly as hedge fund analyst, is hedging his bets.
-Axovant, for example, is seeking to find other uses for inteperdine, part of which involves an ongoing Phase 2 test to treat a progressive brain disorder called Lewy body dementia.
+In the meantime, Ramaswamy, who worked formerly as a hedge fund analyst, is hedging his bets.

+Axovant, for example, is seeking to find other uses for intepirdine, part of which involves an ongoing Phase 2 test to treat a progressive brain disorder called Lewy body dementia.
 (The market is much smaller than for Alzheimer’s patients.
-The disease impacts 1.3 million Americans, for example, compared with Alzheimer’s, which impacts 5.5 million.)
+The disease impacts 1.3 million Americans, compared with Alzheimer’s, which impacts 5.5 million.)

 Another Roivant subsidiary, Enzyvant, is also seeking FDA approval to treat a rare pediatric disease called DiGeorge Syndrome and last month received a designation from the FDA that should move it through the review process more quickly.
-(The path is more streamlined in the case of rare diseases with life or death consequences.)
+(The approval path is more streamlined in the case of rare diseases with life or death consequences.)

-Roivant appears to be focusing more nakedly on getting third party biotech companies to partner with it on drug development, too.
+Roivant appears, too, to be focusing more nakedly on getting third-party biotech companies to partner with it on drug development.
 The idea, presumably, is that Roivant can bring them efficiencies by opening up its infrastructure to them.

-Earlier this week, for example, Roivant plugged $116 million into a company in which it already owned a stake: Arbutus, a hepatitis B-focused biotech firm.
-It’s was a sizable gamble on the company.
+Toward that end, Roivant earlier this week plugged $116 million into a company in which it already owned a stake: Arbutus, a hepatitis B-focused biotech firm.
+It’s a sizable gamble on the company.
 Then again, it’s chasing a big market.
 Approximately 350 million people in the world are believed to have the disease.
-Arbutus will now rely on Roivant for functions that it would otherwise have had to build in-house.
+As part of the deal, Arbutus will now rely on Roivant for functions that it would otherwise have had to build in-house.

-Whether Roivant’s various moves will pay off enough will require more time to learn.
-In the meantime, Roivant — which has now raised more than $2 billion from investors, including from Founders Fund, and the hedge funds Viking Global Investors and QVT Financial — will have to hope its investors remain patient.
+Whether Roivant’s various moves will see a big enough pay-off requires more time to learn.
+In the meantime, Roivant — which has now raised more than $2 billion from investors, including from Founders Fund, and the hedge funds Viking Global Investors and QVT Financial — must be hoping its investors remain patient.

 We reached out to Ramaswamy for this story; through a spokesman, he declined to comment.Featured Image: panda3800/Shutterstock